 In many scenarios, wisdom teeth are impacted.
 They don't fully erupt through the gums and are enclosed beneath the soft tissues and the jawbone.
 This partial eruption creates an opening through the gums and allows bacteria to enter the gum tissue and cause infections.
 You should get your wisdom teeth removed because:

 Removal of wisdom teeth should be done early when the roots have not fully formed and the surrounding bone is soft.
 Removing fully developed wisdom teeth is complicated and might damage the nerves.

-Wisdom teeth removal is performed by an oral or maxillofacial surgeon.
-First, an X-ray is done to evaluate the alignment of your wisdom teeth.
+Wisdom teeth removal is performed by Dr. Daniel Nickles.
+First, a CT Scan is done to evaluate the alignment of your wisdom teeth.
 You may get your teeth removed in any of the following ways:

 A wisdom tooth that has completely erupted from the gums is extracted without a surgical procedure.
 Under oral sedation, Dr. Daniel Nickles will numb the tooth and surrounding tissue.

 Wisdom teeth or Impacted teeth are removed via surgery.
 Under oral sedation Dr. Daniel Nickles will numb the tooth and surrounding tissue.

 Following the given aftercare tips will make your life easier and accelerate the healing procedure.